Bramley Buffaloes: 2013–present: Yorkshire Men's League

-Steve Gill took charge of Bramleys first season in the Yorkshire Men's League.
+Steve Gill took charge of Bramley's first season in the Yorkshire Men's League.
 At the end of the season Bramley agreed a merger with local side Rodley Rockets.
 The merger would see Bramley retain their name, colours and heritage but they would play at Rodleys Canal Bank Ground and take on their junior teams in the hope of being able to apply to rejoin the NCL. initially the merger was a success with the Buffaloes winning the YML Premier Division, defeating West Hull in the Grand Final.
 Unfortunately the merger with Rodley only lasted 12 months after issues playing at Canal Bank meaning the club had to play on Stanningley Park and poor junior participation.
 In the aftermath of this a new junior club was set up in 2015, confusingly called Bramley RL despite having no links with the Buffaloes.

 Despite a successful season the year previous, on 16 April 2015, the club announced that they had to pull out of the Yorkshire Men's League for the 2015 season, due to having no coach and a lack of players.

 The club returned in 2016, playing in Bramley for the first time since 1995 having agreed with Bramley Phoenix Rugby Union Club to use their ground.
 The club were placed in Division 5 and appointed ex Hunslet and Carlisle player Steve Langton.

 Midway through the 2021 season Bramley left Bramley Phoenix and moved to ground share with West Leeds RUFC.